jaroet/JaRoet-PKM/documentation.md

 ---

 ## Standalone Tools
-The release includes `obsidian_to_jaroet.html`, a tool to convert an Obsidian Vault folder into a JSON file compatible with JaRoet's "Merge" import.
+The release includes `obsidian_to_jaroet.html`, a tool to convert an Obsidian Vault folder into a JSON file compatible with JaRoet's import.
 It preserves folder structures and converts journal entries to the JaRoet ISO format.